khuongduy354/obsidian-visualizer-vscode/dev/DEV.md

 # now

+5. refractor
 4. testing  # especially on links parse
 5. Notifications: file read initially,  notify errors  if cant parse one
-5. refractor
+5. Setting panels
+- Search
+    - grep
+    - filename/path
+- Exist file only
+4. Attachments handling

 ## plans ahead
-5. search
 6. clear todos
 7. block when parsing is not finish

-- Attachments handling
+6. test events

 - Included, Excluded folders, Attachment folders
 -> Exclude is a bug in vscode, which works in desktop but not in browser...
+7. tiny stuffs
+- text below
+- bolder/bigger with more connections
+- orphans toggle setting
+8. tagging

 # Working features
 ### on web only